-- 81) All of the following are considered intellectual property except
+- 83) All of the following are considered intellectual property except

 - A) books.

 - B) films.

 - C) software.

 - D) shares of stock.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-- 82) In Canada, property rights are under the jurisdiction of
+- 84) In Canada, property rights are under the jurisdiction of

 - A) both federal and provincial governments.

 - B) provincial governments only.

 - C) the federal government only.

 - D) municipal government.